datacarpentry/python-ecology-lesson/08-working-with-sql.md

 title: Accessing SQLite Databases Using Python & Pandas
 ---

-## Objectives
+## Learning Objectives

-- Query an sqlite3 database using Python
+* Use the sqlite3 module to interact with a SQL database.
-- Read the result of an SQL query into a pandas DataFrame
+* Access data stored in SQLite using Python.
-- Understand the difference in performance when interacting with data stored as CSV vs SQLite
+* Describe the difference in interacting with data stored as a CSV file versus in SQLite.
-- Understand the benefits of accessing data using a database compared to CSVs
+*Describe the benefits of accessing data using a database compared to a CSV file.

 ## Python and SQL